 The Ionic Framework is a hybrid solution for developing mobile apps.
-It allows you to use standard
+It allows you to use

-applications using this framework.
+cross-platform applications using this framework.
 It was built in 2013 by Drifty Co.

 The main idea behind this framework was to code once, and that deploy that code cross-platforms on desktop, web, iOS, and android.
 The code-base can be shared on all platforms.

 If you're in need of a cross-platform mobile app that will work on both iOS and Android and look like a native app, your best bet is to choose React Native.
 If you want an elegant user interface in the form of a mobile application, then you can choose Ionic instead.

 Ionic apps can be built by Angular, Vue, or React.
 Ionic’s tech stack offers great flexibility, unlike React Native.
 With the release of Ionic 4, now you can use Ionic with your preferred web development framework.

 Since the updates to Ionic last year, it has become a more flexible and desirable platform.
 Web developers can use any web framework they want now in order to create an app.

 The developer survey 2020 found that: